 We are in the midst of an earth shattering revelation about Chicago Police detaining protestors, minorities, and unidentified enemies of the state in a secret detention warehouse in the Homan Square area of Chicago.
-From Anti-Media; Chicago Police Use Local News Media to Downplay Secret Torture Site.
+From Anti-Media; The Guardian has reported that Chicago Police are operating a secret detention facility that mirrors the CIA’s “black sites.”
+Chicago Police Use Local News Media to Downplay Secret Torture Site.
 Justin King February 25, 2015 (ANTIMEDIA) CHICAGO, IL – Amid controversy over the Chicago Police Department’s off the books interrogation site, the Chicago Sun-Times ran a piece fully exonerating the police department, by basing the article entirely off statements made by the police department.

 Don’t worry good citizens, the police have investigated themselves in less than 24 hours and found they’ve done nothing wrong.
-The opening paragraph of the masturbatory fantasy that might as well have been written by CPD’s public affairs division states that the building exists, and apparently this disproves all allegations.
 Lawyers: Homan Square Allegations Are A Citywide Problem.
 Homan Square Chicago, IL- Allegations of physical abuse and denial of Constitutional rights of suspects held at the closely guarded Homan Square warehouse in Chicago have led to lawyers claiming that such accusations are not limited to one particular facility and it is a problem spread throughout the city.